 Nominees.
 If this form includes amounts belonging to another person, you are considered a nominee recipient.
-You must file as the "payer" the respective Form 1099 (DIV, INT, or OID) Copy A (with a Form 1096) to the IRS for each of the other owners as recipient(s) to show their allocable share of the income and you must furnish the respective Copy B Form(s) and amounts to each owner.
+You must file as the "payer" the respective Form 1099 (DIV, INT, or OID))(with a Form 1096) to the IRS for each of the other owners to show their share of the income, and you must furnish the respective Copy B Form(s) to each.
 A spouse is not required to file a nominee return to show amounts owned by the other spouse.
-See the 2020 General Instructions for Certain Information Returns.
+See the 2021 General Instructions for Certain Information Returns.
+FreeFile Go to www.irs.gov/FreeFille to see if you qualify for no-cost online fedderal tax preparation, e-filing, and direct deposit or payment options.